Post-Eye Surgery Tips: Sports, Travel, and Precautions to Take

 Yes, in most cases, it is possible to fly between 24 and 72 hours after the operation, depending on the technique used and the condition of the eye.
 However:

-• The pressurized air in the plane increases dry eyes.
+• The pressurized air in the plane increases eye dryness

-• Provide saline solution (for rinsing and cleaning) and artificial tears for hydration.
+• Have saline solution (for rinsing and cleaning) and artificial tears ready for hydration.

 • Avoid dusty, air-conditioned, or polluted environments.